flamerecca/yii2-gitbook-cookbook/forms-validator-multiple-attributes.md

 這樣做的好處：

-* It better reflects all attributes that participate in validation \(the rules become more readable\);
+* It better reflects all attributes that participate in validation，規則可讀性更高。
 * It respects the options \[\[yii\validators\Validator::skipOnError\]\] and \[\[yii\validators\Validator::skipOnEmpty\]\] for **each **used attribute \(not only for that you decided to choose as more relevant\).

 If you have problems with implementing client validation, you can: